Non-negatively curved GKM orbifolds: Coverings of GKM graphs

+In this case the minimal Sullivan model of \(X\) is elliptic.
+Moreover, for simply connected spaces the other implication also holds.
+However, there are non-simply connected spaces whose minimal Sullivan model is elliptic which do not satisfy the conditions (\ref{eq:3}).

-\begin{lemma} Let \(O\) be a GKM$_3$ manifold or orbifold which admits an invariant metric of non-negative curvature or is rationally elliptic.
-Then each two-dimensional face of the GKM graph of \(M\) has at most four vertices. \end{lemma} \begin{proof} The proof is essentially the same as the proof of Lemma 4.2 in \cite{MR3355120}.
+\begin{lemma} Let \(O\) be a GKM$_3$ manifold or orbifold which admits an invariant metric of non-negative curvature or whose minimal Sullivan model is elliptic.
+Then each two-dimensional face of the GKM graph of \(O\) has at most four vertices. \end{lemma} \begin{proof} The proof is essentially the same as the proof of Lemma 4.2 in \cite{MR3355120}.
 In the non-negatively curved case it was first discussed in \cite{MR2784821}.
 It has been translated to the orbifold setting in \cite{GGKRW}.
 Here we repeat it for the sake of completeness.

 The two-dimensional faces of the GKM graph of \(O\) are GKM graphs of four-dimensional invariant totally geodesic suborbifolds of \(O\).
-These suborbifolds are non-negatively curved if \(O\) is non-negatively curved.
+These submanifolds are fixed point components of codimension-two subtori of \(T\).
+They are non-negatively curved if \(O\) is non-negatively curved.
 Let \(O'\) be one of these suborbifolds.
 Then \(O'/T\) is a two-dimensional non-negatively curved Alexandrov space with totally geodesic boundary, such that the points in \((O')^T\) correspond to corners of the orbit space, i.e. points on the boundary whose space of directions has diameter \(\pi/2\).
 Let \(a_0,\dots,a_{k-1}\) be these corners such that for \(i\in\mathbb{Z}/k\mathbb{Z}\), \(a_i\) is connected to \(a_{i+1}\) by a totally geodesic arc which is contained in the boundary.
 For \(i\neq 0\) choose geodesics \(\gamma_i\) from \(a_0\) to \(a_i\), such that \(\gamma_1\) and \(\gamma_{k-1}\) are part of the boundary.

 Then by Toponogov's Theorem the sum of angles in each of the triangles spanned by \(\gamma_i,\gamma_{i+1}\) and the part of the boundary between \(a_i\) and \(a_{i+1}\) is at least \(\pi\).
 Summing over all these triangles we get the inequality